loginom/loginom-help-en-omegat/data/scenario/access-modifier.md

 Thus, when it is required to use the objects (for example, the Workflow nodes, Connections, [Derived components](./derived-component.md)) from other Packages, *references to other packages* must be used.

 To make these objects available in other Packages, the "Public" (available in all packages) area of visibility must be set for them.
-This area is set by parameter of the "Access modifier" object.
+This area is set by the "Access modifier" object parameter.

 It is required to perform the following actions when creating the reference: